ENVIRONMENTAL ETHICS and THE FUNCTION OF MAN

 Natural law is what it is…truth.
 We are subject to it—we don’t write it.
 And that’s the truth, what ethics is all about.

 This entry was posted on Sunday, August 10th, 2014 at 3:51 am and is filed under Ethics Issues.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.